Justin Wellington

-Justin Wellington (born January 11, 1978) is a Papua New Guinean singer presenting a blend of pop, reggae, R&B, dancehall and island music.
-He is most famous for his version of "Iko Iko" as "Iko Iko (My Bestie)", together with Small Jam.
+Justin Wellington is a Papua New Guinean singer, best known for his version of "Iko Iko" as "Iko Iko (My Bestie)", together with Small Jam.
+His style is a blend of pop, reggae, R&B, dancehall, and island music.
 He has released three studio albums.

+Early life and education

+Justin Wellington was born in Papua New Guinea to Australian-born parents who had immigrated to PNG.

+He attended schools in Texas, US, and in BC, Canada.